Kinetic time-inhomogeneous L{\'e}vy-driven model: Introduction

-The purpose of the present paper is to study the long-time behavior of solutions of the SDE \eqref{position}, driven by an $\alpha$-stable (non-symmetric) Lévy process.
-More precisely, we look for the convergence in distribution of the process $(V_{t/\eps},\eps X_{t/\eps})_{t>0}$, as $\eps \to 0$, with an appropriate rate.
-Consequently, we extend the results obtained in \cite{GradinaruAnomalousdiffusionbehaviour2021}, where the driving process is a Brownian motion ($\alpha=2$).

-It is a simple observation, when $F=0$, to see that the rescaled process $(\eps^{\nicefrac{1}{\alpha}}V_{t/\eps}, \eps^{1+\nicefrac{1}{\alpha}}X_{t/\eps})_{t>0}$ converges in distribution towards the Kolmogorov process $(\mathcal{S}_t, \int^t \mathcal{S}_s \dd s)_{t>0}$, where $\mathcal{S}$ has the same distribution as the driving process.\\ And more generally, in long-time regime, we observe two schemes, depending on the balance between the space and time coefficients of the drift function with respect to $\alpha$, the parameter of stability of the driving noise.
-When the potential is sufficiently "small at infinity", the convergence towards the Kolmogorov process $(\mathcal{S},\int \mathcal{S})$ still holds.
-The other scheme, called critical, is when the two terms in the stochastic equation of the velocity process offset.
-We still get a kinetic process of the form $(\mathcal{V}, \int \mathcal{V})$, as limiting process.
+Let us explain heuristically what the intuition of our analysis is.
+In long-time regime, we observe three schemes, depending on the balance between the space and time coefficients of the drift function with respect to $\alpha$, the parameter of stability of the driving process.
+When the drag force is sufficiently ``small at infinity'', the convergence towards the Kolmogorov process $(\mathcal{S},\int \mathcal{S})$ still holds.
+When the two terms in the stochastic equation of the velocity process offset, we still get a kinetic process of the form $(\mathcal{V}, \int \mathcal{V})$, as limiting process.
 Though the process $\mathcal{V}$ no longer has the same distribution as the driving Lévy process.
+Alternatively, when the drift swings with the random noise, the limiting process is no longer kinetic.